Darfur genocide: Sudanese government

+Janjaweed militias

+The term "Janjaweed" largely refers to Arab tribal militias accused of committing many of the human rights abuses during the conflict.
+Several reports stated that the militias received arms, logistical support, and other weaponry from the Sudanese military.
+Human rights organization and international observers attributed much of the violence to both the government forces and militia groups, especially the Janjaweed.
+The Janjaweed's actions and their relations with the Sudanese government faced international criticism and legal scrutiny related to the conflict.

+Rebel groups

+Two primary rebel groups emerged in the early 2000s: the Sudan Liberation Movement/Army and the Justice and Equality Movement.
+Both groups accused the central government in Khartoum of political and economic marginalization of Darfur's Black African communities.
+The groups rebelled for increased autonomy and development in Darfur.
+Internal divisions within the rebel movements eventually emerged, which led to fragmentation and the formation of splinter groups over time.

+International organizations

+Several international actors became involved in responding to the conflict, including the African Union, the United Nations (UN), and various humanitarian organizations.
+The international organization created peacekeeping missions, such as the African Union Mission in Sudan and eventually the joint United Nations-African Union Mission in Darfur, to monitor the conflict and provide protection for civilians.
+These missions and broader international aid faced many challenges due to a lack of resources and security risks.

 War crimes

 The BBC first reported on the issue of ethnic cleansing in November 2003, and earlier that year in March.
 An administrator from the United States Agency for International Development giving testimony to congress mentioned ethnic cleansing and the "population clearance" which was occurring in Darfur.

 In April 2004, Human Rights Watch (HRW) released Darfur Destroyed: Ethnic Cleansing by Government and Militia Forces in Western Sudan, a 77-page report compiled by HRW following 25 days spent in the region.
 The executive director of the African branch of HRW, Peter Takirambudde, stated: "There can be no doubt about the Sudanese government's culpability in crimes against humanity in Darfur".

 Rape during the Darfur genocide

 The use of rape as a tool of genocide has been noted.
 This crime has been carried out by Sudanese government forces and the Janjaweed ("evil men on horseback") paramilitary groups.
 The actions of the Janjaweed have been described as genocidal rape, with not just women, but children as well.
-There were also reports of infants being bludgeoned to death, and the sexual mutilation of victims being commonplace.
+There were also reports of infants being bludgeoned to death, and reports of the sexual mutilation of victims.

 With the ongoing conflict, it has not been possible for interviewers and activists to conduct population-based surveys in Darfur.
-However, the rapes reported have mostly occurred in non-Arab villages by the Janjaweed with the assistance of the Sudanese beans.
+However, the rapes reported have mostly occurred in non-Arab villages by the Janjaweed with the assistance of the Sudanese military.

 The settings in which these attacks occurred: